-You’ve heard the horror stories about what happens when you don’t get enough sleep.
-Your productivity tanks, your physical health can suffer, and you may find yourself irritable, moody, and prone to overreacting.
-But how can you actually know that you are getting enough rest, anyway?
+People have heard the horror stories about what happens when they don’t get enough sleep: Their productivity tanks, their physical health can suffer, and they may find themselves irritable, moody, and prone to overreacting.

-The National Sleep Foundation recommends that young adults (aged 18-24) and adults (aged 26-64) sleep 7 to 9 hours each night.
-But the optimal amount of sleep for each person can vary depending on your genetics, activity levels, and general health.
+The National Sleep Foundation recommends that young adults (aged 18 to 24) and adults (aged 26 to 64) sleep seven to nine hours each night.
+But the optimal amount of sleep for each person can vary depending on genetics, activity levels, and general health.

-So, other than obsessively checking your sleep-tracking smartwatch to see how many hours you logged each night, here are five signs that you are in fact getting enough sleep.
+If people want to know whether they’re enjoying adequate rest, they have more options beyond obsessively checking their sleep-tracking smartwatch to see how many hours they logged each night.
+Here are five signs that people are in fact getting enough sleep.

 You don’t need an alarm to wake up.

 “If you woke up naturally without an alarm clock, as opposed to forcing yourself out of bed, then you’ve probably just had a good snooze,” sleep scientist Patrick Fuller told Business Insider.
 Another promising sign: If you get up with no trouble as soon as your alarm goes off, rather than pressing snooze several times and eventually dragging yourself out from under the sheets.